mypdns/matrix/tools/privacy_policy.md

   Basically, we keep nothing.
 The bot process your request and that's all.
   Exceptions are:
   - `d`: Your settings.
 It will be automatically destroyed after X days of using the website.
+We believe keeping inactive accounts is a bad idea for security and privacy.
     - `d1`: 30 days
-    - `d2`: 62 days (or you can delete your account instantly at any time)
+    - `d2`: 93 days (or you can delete your account instantly at any time)

 **4. Who can I talk to about your server?**